Yankees vs. Rays Player Props Betting Odds

-Player prop bet odds for Gleyber Torres, Wander Franco and others are listed when the New York Yankees host the Tampa Bay Rays at Yankee Stadium on Friday at 7:05 PM ET.
+Wander Franco and Gleyber Torres are among the players with prop bets for the taking when the Tampa Bay Rays and the New York Yankees square off at Yankee Stadium on Saturday (at 1:05 PM ET).

 Bet on this matchup or its props with DraftKings!